tianyu-lu/dynUGENE/README.md

   - Additional datasets (repressilator, Hodgkin-Huxley) both deterministic and stochastic.

-The package is useful for synthetic biologists who wish to design genetic circuits that match some desired dynamical or steady-state properties.
+The package is useful for those who wish to build explainable models of gene regulatory networks with varying degrees of complexity.
+The package is also useful for synthetic biologists who wish to design genetic circuits that match some desired dynamical or steady-state properties.

 ## Installation